Skip to primary content

 end

-According to the archaeological record, the population of the valley began with 14 households.
-We can initialise them with the code below (which assumes that households are what NetLogo calls a “breed”).
-We use a utility procedure initialise-household to set various attributes.
+to set various attributes.
 This procedure takes a starting age as a parameter.
 Starting ages run from 0 to 28, but we will use the same procedure later for new-born households, which will always start with an age of zero.
 We also give each household an initial list of corn storage stocks, divided into ages of 2, 1, and 0 years.
 The oldest corn (at the front of the list) will be eaten first, and corn older than 2 years will be thrown away.
-The NetLogo built in n-values operator generates a list of the required length, calling random-float three times.
+The NetLogo built in n-values

 to setup